 Aleksandra found yoga in 2001 during her first visit to Maine from Poland and she was drawn instantly into this transformative & healing practice.
 She completed her initial 200 h vinyasa teacher training with Jennifer Cooper and Sandra Pleasant in Virginia and since then studied with many teachers including Sean Corn, Shiva Rea, Patricia Walden, Jacqui Bonwell, Amy Wren, Nicole Clark and many others.
 She also holds 40 h Prenatal Training with Still Point Healing Method and Kids Yoga Teacher Training through ChildLight Yoga.
 Additionally she has a strong background and certification in Pilates, Ayurveda and is a Usui Reiki Master.
-Aleksandra is currently enrolled in 500 h advanced Yoga Teacher Training with Yoga of Energy Flow.
+Aleksandra completed her 500 h advanced Yoga Teacher Training with Yoga of Energy Flow.

 Her teaching style is heart driven and based in alignment while allowing for creativity and intuitive sequencing.
 She encourages students to breathe into their space on the mat and educates them about ways of incorporating the practice of mindfulness and holistic health into their daily lives.
 She strives to create a safe space for healing to occur across all ages.

 She is constantly grateful to all her teachers and students for endless inspiration and wisdom.
 She is passionate about bringing yoga and mindfulness to all ages and has a strong vision for Spiral Tree Yoga & Wellness within the community.
 When not teaching Aleksandra enjoys being in nature with her two children Natalia and Konrad and her husband Brian, dog Luna and cat Koko.
 To read more about her and the story of Spiral Tree click here.